We recieved some great feedback from last years National Student Survey.

 • Sharing best practice on Personal Academic Tutoring in School forums, providing training to staff and working to raise visibility of PAT with students

-• We continually review how we allocate students to placements and are working hard on making further improvements ahead of the 2024/25 academic year – this will include ensuring all returning students receive details of their placement at least 6 weeks before their placement starts
+• Continually reviewing how we allocate students to placements and are working hard on making further improvements, such as ensuring all returning students receive details of their placement at least 6 weeks before their placement starts

 To support health and well-being, we are: